 Heirloom Tomato Bisque

-This is one of summer's purest and most important soups.
-Its flavor is deeply dependent on using peak-of-the-season tomatoes, excellent olive oil and the freshest basil.
+This soup's flavor is deeply dependent on using peak season tomatoes, excellent olive oil and the freshest basil.
 The hint of balsamic and honey bring out the sweet-tart beauty of the tomatoes.
-With this gorgeous soup as your base, you may then find fanciful and fun ways to add extra flavor and texture with one of the garnish suggestions below.
-Enjoy!

-- 3 pounds ripe organic heirloom tomatoes, washed and stems removed Add to list
+- 3 pounds tomatoes, washed and stems removed Add to list

 - 2 sweet onions, peeled and thinly sliced Add to list